dfuenzalida/LispyLite/README.md

 # LispyLite

-LispyLite is a toy Scheme interpreter and compiler to JavaScript, based on the [lis.py Scheme interpreter by Peter Norvig](http://norvig.com/lispy.html)
+LispyLite is a toy/experimental Scheme interpreter and compiler to JavaScript, written in Java.
+It's based on the [lis.py Scheme interpreter by Peter Norvig](http://norvig.com/lispy.html).

 ## What's included